 So keep asking, even and especially beyond the classroom.
 Indulge your curiosity.
 You will not only learn new things, but you will also become a better student of your world and have fun doing it.
 So keep asking questions, and rediscover how amazing the world around you is every day.

 You may think you know everything you know, but do you know that you know all you know?
 I used to think I knew everything I knew, but now I don’t really know, y’know?

 I’ve been wrong about stuff I thought I knew more times than I can count.
 And if I did count, I’d probably end up wrong about that too.

 Unearthing things we were wrong about is okay.
 It’s a healthy part of the learning process.
 And a great reason to question things more often.

-We all separate our light-colored laundry from the dark because otherwise the colors would blend together.
-But would they though?
+We all separate our light-colored laundry from the dark because otherwise, the colors would run and blend.
+But would they, though?
 I mean, they would.
-But would they though?
-Is it something you actually know, or something that you do because your parents did it, because their parents did it?
+But would they, though?
+Is it something you actually know, or something you do because your parents did it, because their parents did it?

-Challenging assumptions (both your own and the ones handed down to you) highlights new possibilities.
-It creates new opportunities to learn and to uncover new ways of thinking.
+Challenging assumptions (both your own and those handed down to you) highlights new possibilities.
+It creates new opportunities to learn and uncover new ways of thinking.